jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+--> full bleed in v2

+--> border-color option in v2 (now it will match text color)

 --> was it the right call to change imae size based on border/ no border?
 Because color vs clear would make that menu super easy

 -- consider background opacity option so full bleed cards could still have semi transparent outer border for a possibly interesting visual effect